elodiebhs/Buy-Sell-Website/README.md

 Others:

-- Only admin can login, if not an admin then a message error will show
+- Error page if user doesn't exist and try to login
-- Once admin logged in it's showing login as : ....
+- Only users can login.
+If admin, the admin had access to everything, if not an admin, no access to "add Product"
--
+- Once admin logged in it's showing login as : exemple@exemple.com